sakazi170/APSD-Net/README.md

-# Code will be available after the acceptance of the paper.
+# Code will be made available after the paper is accepted.